RobotecAI/RobotecGPULidar/src/memory/README.md

   not?
     - Virtual destructor of Array needs to call deallocate, which may refer to already destroyed members of subclass ( e.g. stream).

-- Why do all classes have non-typename template parameter MemoryKind?
-  - We really want to know the memory kind (and thus - location) of an array at compile time to write performance-aware code.